hbctraining/Intro-to-shell-fasrc-flipped/lessons/01_the_filesystem.md

 > **Tip** - On mac OS, which is a UNIX-based OS, the root level is also "/".
 >
-> **Tip** - On a windows OS, it is drive specific; "C:\" is considered the default root, but it changes to "D:/", if you are on that drive.
+> **Tip** - On a windows OS, it is drive specific; "C:\" is considered the default root, but it changes to "D:\", if you are on that drive.

 ### Paths